domotheawsome/learning-react/README.md

 # learningreact

-Learning ReactJS for the Sunwize full stack internship and my own personal development.
+Learning ReactJS for the Sunwize full stack internship.

 ## What I've created so far:
 #### React Info Page: